lancercat/VSDF/README.md

 ![image](https://user-images.githubusercontent.com/59994105/157666662-db003c7f-baff-4584-bbe9-db5d75d45c12.png)

-Alternatively, you can use the DAN version.
-The training set is identical to DAN and can be found here: https://github.com/Wang-Tianwei/Decoupled-attention-network
+Alternatively, you can use the DAN version, and the datasets can be found here: https://github.com/Wang-Tianwei/Decoupled-attention-network